 ---|---|---|---|---|---|---|

-Government job openings are advertised on various platforms, including:
+Government job openings are typically advertised through various channels, such as:

-- Public Service Vacancy Circular: A weekly publication listing available government positions.
+Public Service Vacancy Circular: A weekly publication listing available government jobs.

 Ensure your application includes:

-- Certified Copies of Qualifications: Copies of your educational certificates and other relevant documents.
+Certified copies of your educational qualifications and other relevant documents.

-If shortlisted, prepare for the interview by researching the department and practicing common interview questions.
+If shortlisted, be prepared for an interview by researching the department, its work, and practicing responses to common interview questions.